U.S. banks tackle Russia sanctions fine print, worry over escalating restrictions

 "There will also be an effort to ban Russia from the international payments infrastructure SWIFT, but there are concerns that doing so could harm Russian creditors awaiting funds," he added.

-(Reporting by Michelle Price and Pete Schroeder, additional reporting by Hannah Lang and Liz Dilts, editing by Richard Pullin)
+(Reporting by Michelle Price and Pete Schroeder, additional reporting by Hannah Lang, Liz Dilts and Alun John; editing by Richard Pullin and Jason Neely)

 ((michelle.price@thomsonreuters.com; +12026041711; Twitter: @michelleprice36;))